 “Either write something worth reading or do something worth writing.” – Benjamin Franklin

 Every time my birthday rolls around I feel like reflecting.
 I think about the year that has gone by.
 I plan for the future.
 I think about what I did right and what I did wrong.
 I try not to just hope for the best because hope isn’t a game plan.
+I also try to be harsh with myself because there’s no benefit in lying to yourself.

 Where’s the time going?
 I remember dying to turn 19 so that I could be legal drinking age here.
 I’m no longer in my 20s.
 How did that happen?